IoT-Dude/iot-dude.github.io/_posts/2023-07-01-json-random-create-characters-mock-film.md

       'zebra']}

+### A look at the data structure to figure out how to write expressions that access the data
 Something to know about the Corpora Project (and a lot of JSON data in general, really) is that there's no standard way of arranging the data.
 In order to work with this data, you'll have to look at the data structure and figure out how to write expressions that access the data you want.
 In this case, the `animal_data` value is a dictionary: